YuvrajVamp7K/StockPricePredictor/README.md

 # Stock Price Predictor

 This project leverages **Random Forest** models to predict both the direction and magnitude of stock price changes.
-Using historical data from the Nifty50 index (Indian stock market), the project builds two machine learning models:
+Using historical data from the Nifty50 index (Indian stock market), the project first creates new features of rolling averages and trends and then builds a:

-1. A **Random Forest Classifier** to predict whether the stock price will increase or decrease.
+**Random Forest Classifier** to predict whether the stock price will increase or decrease.
-2. A **Random Forest Regressor** to predict by how much the price will increase or decrease.

 ## Project Structure

 - **`stock_predictor.ipynb`**:
   This notebook contains the core model training logic.
-It pulls historical stock data, prepares the dataset, and builds both classifier and regressor models using **Random Forest**.
+It pulls historical stock data, prepares the dataset, and builds the model using **Random Forest**.
 After training, the models are saved for future predictions.

-- **`trying_the_model.ipynb`**:
-  This notebook loads the saved models and applies them to new stock data to predict both the direction and the magnitude of price changes.

 ## Installation and Setup